tlowande/stuvv-api/README.md

 ### Set-Up

-- after cloning the repo be sure to run `bundle install` to install the dependencies
+- after cloning the repo be sure to run `bundle install` to install all the dependencies
+- the folder and file `config/database.yml` already have the setup for your psql DB
+- it’s time to have Rails create an empty database for you.
+You can do this by running `rake db:create`
-- run `rails db:migrate` to set-up the database
+- run `rails db:migrate` to create all the tables needed or `rails db:reset` to clear up the database
 - (optional) run `rails db:seed` to already have users and some listings without pictures in it
-- run `rails s` to start the server
+- run `rails s` to start the server on development mode

 You should be ready to get the front-end up and running now.